 By taking a strategic view of business continuity and disaster recovery planning, utility companies can address business and technical challenges to meet their objectives:

 - Reduction in the impact of business interruptions by identifying mission-critical business processes that should be prioritised in a recovery.

 - Balanced recovery strategy options, with a cost-benefit analysis.

 - Reduced risk of potential loss of revenue and assets.

-- The resilience of systems, applications and business processes is aligned to actual business needs.
+- Ensuring the resilience of systems, applications and business processes is aligned to actual business needs.